1. Why use this guide?

 4.2 How to find a case paper

-These papers can be searched by name using Discovery, our catalogue, to locate a full document reference (HO 45/4885 as an example).
+Some of these papers can be searched by name using Discovery, our catalogue, to locate a full document reference (HO 45/4885 as an example).
 For guidance on how to do this, read Naturalised Britons.

 HO 405 is gradually being transferred to The National Archives in batches according to the surname of the individual.
-Currently those with surnames A to Q have already been transferred.
+Currently those with surnames A to V have already been transferred.
 Not all documents are open to view.
 If the document is closed, you can submit a Freedom of Information request.

 5. Naturalisation by private acts of parliament (c.1700-1947)